kogan/django-lrucache-backend/README.rst

 Compatibility
 -------------

-Django 1.8 - Django 2.0.9.
-(For compatibility with 2.1+, see #5).
-All Python
+Django 1.11 - Django 2.2.
-versions supported by compatible Django versions.
+Python support is 2.7 for Django 1.11, and 3.6+ for Django >= 2.0.
+Python 3.4 - 3.5 probably works with Django < 2.1, but is no longer tested.

 Licence
 -------